 The retail trader is on the rise.
 Everyday folks are becoming more comfortable trying their hand trading stocks, options, commodities, and other securities.
 And there are a growing number of trading apps created specifically for these types of traders.
 Online broker tastyworks is one such company, crafting its offerings, pricing, and user interface for these DIY investors.

 Here’s a quick overview of what you can expect in terms of services and fees from tastyworks.
 From here, you can decide if it’s a platform that would suit your investing style and objectives.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.